IST356M001SP25/assignment-06-tkatz123/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned a lot about creating ETL pipelines in this assignment.
+Firstly, I created functions that where calls to API's which I would need to complete this process.
+This exercise helped me solidify my skills in calling to API's.
+Next I went step by step, applying each one of the API call functions to new funcionts which where used as input for subsequent functions.
+In the end, the final CSV file was a culminiatin of all the API calls, and functions I had created previously.
+However, I'm not positive I did this assignment correctly.
+I wasn't able to create a cache folder of my own and had to use the solutions cache folder.
+I'm not sure if that was correct or not but I'm looking for further guidance on how to correct this.